-b) Foreign exchange translation risk
+c) Foreign exchange translation risk

 Due to its international presence, the Group's Consolidated Financial Statements are exposed to foreign exchange fluctuations, as these affect the translation of subsidiaries' assets and liabilities denominated in foreign currencies to the US\$ (the Group's presentational currency).
-The currencies concerned are mainly the Egyptian pound, the Pakistani Rupee, DPRK Won and the Euro.
-This represents a translational risk rather than a financial risk given that these movements are posted directly to equity in the cumulative translation reserve.

-ii) Price risk
+The currencies concerned are mainly the Egyptian pound, the Pakistani Rupee, and the Euro.
+This represents a translational risk rather than a financial risk given that these movements are posted directly to equity in the cumulative translation reserve ii) Price risk iii) Cash flow and fair value interest rate risk